MAHESH94944/wholesale-backend/README.md

 # Smart Wholesale Shop Backend API

-This document describes all available endpoints for authentication, user management, and product management in the Smart Wholesale Shop backend.
+This document describes all available endpoints and features for authentication, user management, product management, and profile management in the Smart Wholesale Shop backend.

 ---